State (polity): History

 The earliest forms of the state emerged whenever it became possible to centralize power in a durable way.
 Agriculture and a settled population have been attributed as necessary conditions to form states.
 Certain types of agriculture are more conducive to state formation, such as grain (wheat, barley, millet), because they are suited to concentrated production, taxation, and storage.
 Agriculture and writing are almost everywhere associated with this process: agriculture because it allowed for the emergence of a social class of people who did not have to spend most of their time providing for their own subsistence, and writing (or an equivalent of writing, like Inca quipus) because it made possible the centralization of vital information.
 Bureaucratization made expansion over large territories possible.

-The first known states were created in the Egypt, Mesopotamia, India, China, Mesoamerica, and the Andes.
+The first known states were created in Egypt, Mesopotamia, India, China, Mesoamerica, and the Andes.
 It is only in relatively modern times that states have almost completely displaced alternative "stateless" forms of political organization of societies all over the planet.
 Roving bands of hunter-gatherers and even fairly sizable and complex tribal societies based on herding or agriculture have existed without any full-time specialized state organization, and these "stateless" forms of political organization have in fact prevailed for all of the prehistory and much of human history and civilization.

 The primary competing organizational forms to the state were religious organizations (such as the Church), and city republics.

 Since the late 19th century, virtually the entirety of the world's inhabitable land has been parcelled up into areas with more or less definite borders claimed by various states.
 Earlier, quite large land areas had been either unclaimed or uninhabited, or inhabited by nomadic peoples who were not organised as states.
 However, even within present-day states there are vast areas of wilderness, like the Amazon rainforest, which are uninhabited or inhabited solely or mostly by indigenous people (and some of them remain uncontacted).
 Also, there are so-called "failed states" which do not hold de facto control over all of their claimed territory or where this control is challenged.
-Currently the international community comprises around 200 sovereign states, the vast majority of which are represented in the United Nations.
+The international community comprises around 200 sovereign states, the vast majority of which are represented in the United Nations.

-Pre-historic stateless societies
+Prehistoric stateless societies

 For most of human history, people have lived in stateless societies, characterized by a lack of concentrated authority, and the absence of large inequalities in economic and political power.